 B2B customer accounts

-To access wholesale information and price lists, B2B customers must log in with new customer accounts by using a one-time code that is sent to their email.
+To access wholesale information and catalogs, B2B customers must log in with new customer accounts by using a one-time code that is sent to their email.
 After they have authenticated, customers can manage their account, select the company location they're buying on behalf of, edit buyer information, and view and filter their order history.